© Manuela Davidovic

 Aunt Zina pulls out a handkerchief from her sleeve and wipes her eyes, then she passes the handkerchief to Uncle Mita.
 I steer the conversation back to Jennifer, before they start to weep.
 Aunt Zina and Uncle Mita cheer up.

-Well, since the enforced curfew didn’t work with Jennifer, Ester had a great idea to enrol Jenny in the English course she’s organized, free of charge, for her cousins and some nice foreigners.
+Well, since the enforced a curfew didn’t work with Jennifer, Ester had a great idea to enrol Jenny in the English course she’s organized, free of charge, for her cousins and some nice foreigners.
 So, Jennifer will be staying this summer in the village, studying for her exams.
-She has realized how important knowledge of the English language is and who could teach her better that Ester, our Ester, who has always been so clever and so level-headed.
+She has realized how important knowledge of the English language is and who could teach her better that Ester, our Ester, who has always been so intelligent and so level-headed.
 At first, they had to pay Jennifer weekly wages to come to the course, but now she seems to really like it.
 So let’s keep our fingers crossed.

-We cross our fingers, then we knock on wood, have another coffee, this time spiked with a few drops of brandy, whereupon we unpack the boxes, which Uncle Mita and Aunt Zina have brought to provide us with some fine things from their supermarket.
+We cross our fingers, then we knock on wood, have another coffee, this time spiked with a dash of brandy, whereupon we unpack the boxes, which Uncle Mita and Aunt Zina have brought to provide us with some fine things from their supermarket.
 There are biscuits, chocolate bars, candies, packets of crisps, breadsticks, and coffee.